-In response to a Commission member's recommendation in August 2017, development began on a series of initiatives to enhance consumer protection and retailer education.
-Specific focus was placed on player access to Texas Lottery contact information for reporting potential retailer violations and increasing retailer awareness of common violations to avoid.
-Implemented initiatives include updated text on scratch and draw game tickets, the addition of contact information for reporting possible retailer violations to the ESMM newsfeed scroll and retailer license, a retailer brochure highlighting frequent violations, and clerk-facing signage and retailer newsletter reminders that explain common violations.
+In response to a Commission member's recommendation in August 2017, a series of initiatives to enhance consumer protection and retailer education were implemented.
+Specific focus was placed on player access to

+Texas Lottery contact information for reporting potential retailer violations and increasing retailer awareness of common violations to avoid.
+Ongoing initiatives include updated text on scratch and draw game tickets, the addition of contact information for reporting possible retailer violations to the ESMM newsfeed scroll and retailer license, an updated Retailer Violations and Penalty Chart with practical examples, and clerk-facing signage and retailer newsletter reminders that explain common violations.